 Depending on why you ask, Tom Brady is the GOAT when it comes to football.

 No matter what your thoughts on Tom Brady are, you can’t deny his success and ability over the years.
-And, if you remove the how annoying it was when they won every year – the Tom Brady story is one of the absolute best underdog stories ever told.
+And, if you remove how annoying it was when they won every year – the Tom Brady story is one of the absolute best underdog stories ever told.

-I’m Australian, so my early memories of Tom Brady was waking up early to watch the Superbowl every year (we didn’t get games every week) – and it felt like the Patriots were playing every year…
+I’m Australian, so my early memories of Tom Brady was waking up early to watch the Superbowl every year (we didn’t get games every week) – and it felt like the Patriots were playing every year during Tom’s heyday…

 With all that in mind, as you can imagine, Tom Brady’s rookie card value is sky high, and will grow over time.
 In this article, we’ll look at the five most expensive Tom Brady rookie cards, and five more you could invest in at a lower price towards the end of the article.